Ethos-lab/robust-representation-matching/l_2/README.md

 ```

+Run the AutoPGD attack by appropriately setting args `arch`, `load-path`, `dataroot`, to get the numbers reported in Table 2.

 Both these scripts return accuracy on the clean test set by default.
-Run the AutoPGD attack by appropriately setting args `arch`, `load-path`, `dataroot`, to get the numbers reported in Table 2.
+Training time statistics will also be generated if the training log text file is available.

 ## Replicating Results from Table 3